 COMPRESS (Compression): Available only in CD/MP3 mode.
 Press MENU until COMPRESS ON/OFF appears in the display.

-Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to toggle ON/OFF.
+Use ▲ /▼ / ■ SEEK, SEEK ▶ to toggle ON/OFF.
 When COMPRESS is ON, the system will bring the soft and loud CD passages together for a more consistent listening level.
+Press OK to close and return to the main

 ALL SEATS (Occupancy mode): Use ▲ /▼ to select and optimize sound for ALL SEATS, DRIVERS SEAT or REAR SEATS.
+Press OK to close and return to the main menu.

-SINGLE PLAY/DUAL PLAY (if equipped): If SINGLE PLAY is ON, press \bigwedge / for DUAL PLAY.
-For further information on Single Play/Dual Play, please refer to the Family Entertainment DVD system later in this section.
+SINGLE PLAY/DUAL PLAY (if equipped): If SINGLE PLAY is ON, press ▲ /▼ for DUAL PLAY.
+For further information on Single Play/Dual Play, please refer to the Family Entertainment DVD system later in this chapter.

-4. AUX: Press repeatedly to cycle through FES/DVD (if equipped),

-LINE IN (auxiliary audio mode) and
+4. AUX: Press repeatedly to cycle through FES/DVD (if equipped), LINE IN (auxiliary audio mode),

-SAT1, SAT2 and SAT3 modes (satellite radio, if equipped).
+SYNC (late availability - if equipped) and SAT1, SAT2 and SAT3 modes (satellite radio, if equipped).

 For location and further information on auxiliary audio mode, refer to Auxiliary input jack later in this chapter.